adzialocha/osc-js/README.md

 ### Custom solutions with Plugin API

-It is possible to write more sophisticated solutions for OSC applications without loosing the osc-js interface (including it's message handling etc.).
+It is possible to write more sophisticated solutions for OSC applications without loosing the osc-js interface (including its message handling etc.).
 Read the [Plugin API documentation](https://github.com/adzialocha/osc-js/wiki/Plugin-API) for further information.

 ```js
 class MyCustomPlugin {